 What is Hydrochloric acid?

 It is strongly acidic.
 It is colourless and viscous.
 It is corrosive and has a distinctively pungent smell.
-It is widely used as a laboratory reagent and industry.
-It is used in the processing of leather, production of gelatin.
-The physical properties such as density, melting point, PH, boiling point depends on the molarity or concentration of HCl.
+It is widely used as a laboratory reagent and in industry.
+It is used in the processing of leather, the production of gelatin.
+The physical properties such as density, melting point, PH, and boiling point depends on the molarity or concentration of HCl.